Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Where Private Internet Access came a bit short was bypassing IP-based geo-restrictions.
 It’s simply not as reliable for unblocking streaming apps, especially Netflix.

-The VPN does work with US Netflix, HBO Max, and Hulu, but not on every US server.
-We had to try several locations until we found one that works.
-The Washington DC server worked well for us.
+The VPN works with US Netflix, HBO Max, and Hulu, but not on every US server.
+We had to try several server locations until we found one that works (the Washington DC server worked well for us).

-As for Netflix regions, PIA can only access 6 international content libraries, compared to ExpressVPN’s 18 and NordVPN’s 17.
-Pretty underwhelming, as you can see.
+As for Netflix regions, PIA can only access 6, compared to ExpressVPN’s 18 and NordVPN’s 17.
+Pretty underwhelming, in our opinion.

 Proton VPN is our top-rated free VPN for iPhone, and we’ve ranked it higher than other free VPNs because it has no data usage limits, so you can leave it on all the time.